MrCrayfish/Backpacked/docs/custom-backpack/setting-the-unlock-challenge/index.md

 # Setting the Unlock Challenge

-Addons have the option to set an unlock challenge for their backpacks.
-Unlock challenges are similar to Achivements, the diffierence is that you get a reward (the backpack) upon compeletion.
+Every backpack has the option to set an unlock challenge.
+Unlock challenges are simply challenges the player can complete in order to unlock new backpacks.
+They are inspired from Advancements from the vanilla game, except the main difference is that the player unlocks a reward (the backpack).
+Unlock challenges are persistent per world, they do not transfer to different saves, just like Advancements.
+Partial completion of unlock challenges is also saved (e.g. if the player has to cut down one-hundred oak logs, and they have only cut fifty, Backpacked will remember fifty oak logs have already been cut).